Cincinnati Prehospital Stroke Scale. Its role in Emergency Department

 - Language: enabling the patient to pronounce a sentence.
 If the patient pronounces the sentence correctly, the situation is normal.
 If the patient misses the words, does not pronounce them well or just cannot speak, it is abnormal.

-In particular, the National Center for Biotechnology Information reported the study and the conclusions of the role of the Cincinnati Prehospital Stroke Scale in the emergency department: evidence from a systematic review and meta-analysis.
+The National Center for Biotechnology Information reported the study.
+The conclusions the Cincinnati Prehospital Stroke Scale role in the emergency department evidenced a systematic review and meta-analysis.

-BELOW A PART OF THE PAPER ABOUT STROKE SCALE:
+A PART OF THE PAPER ABOUT STROKE SCALE BELOW:

 The Cincinnati Prehospital Stroke Scale (CPSS), the Face-Arm-Speech-Time (FAST), the FAST-ED, the Rapid Arterial Occlusion Evaluation Scale, the Los Angeles Prehospital Stroke Screen (LAPSS) are stroke impairment scales developed to quickly assess possible stroke in patients in the prehospital setting.
 The NIHSS, the Recognition Of Stroke in the Emergency Room, 3-item Stroke Scale, the Cincinnati Prehospital Stroke Severity Scale (CPSSS or C-STAT), were designed for hospital use with the aim of detecting stroke and its severity.

-In 2013, Jauch et al reported that the best door-to-physician time should be less than 10 mins, and door-to-stroke unit admission time less than 3 hrs.
-Moreover, EMS is recommended to reach the target time of fewer than 20 mins from hospital arrival to CT scan, and less than 60 mins door-to-needle time.
+In 2013, Jauch et al reported that the best door-to-physician time should be less than 10 mins.
+On the other hand, door-to-stroke unit admission time less than 3 hrs.
+Moreover, they recommend EMS to reach the target time of fewer than 20 mins from hospital arrival to CT scan, and less than 60 mins door-to-needle time.

-For this reason, emergency medical systems should activate a prehospital stroke prenotification, which is associated both with earlier door-to imaging time (25 mins reduction) and door-to-needle time (60 mins reduction).
-Currently, the CPSS, the FAST, and the LAPSS scales are recommended by the American Heart Association/American Stroke Association guidelines as validated and standardized tools for stroke screening, even if there is no strong evidence that suggests a higher accuracy of one over the other.
+For this reason, emergency medical systems should activate a prehospital stroke prenotification.
+It should be associated both with earlier door-to imaging time (25 mins reduction) and door-to-needle time (60 mins reduction).
+Currently, the American Heart Association/American Stroke Association guidelines recommend the CPSS, the FAST, and the LAPSS scales.
+They are validated and standardized tools for stroke screening, even if there is no strong evidence that suggests a higher accuracy of one over the other.

-The CPSS, proposed by Kothari et al (1999), in particular, is a short, practical, and easy-to-use scale developed extracting 3 of the 15 symptoms from the NIHSS, the gold standard for the assessment of stroke severity.
+The CPSS, proposed by Kothari et al (1999), in particular, is a short, practical, and easy-to-use scale developed extracting 3 of the 15 symptoms from the NIHSS.
+Indeed, the NIHSS is the gold standard for the assessment of stroke severity.
 The CPSS assesses facial palsy, asymmetric arm weakness, and speech disturbances, and each item can be scored as normal or not; if any of three is abnormal, the patient is suspected of having a stroke.

-In the last two decades, reviews were published with the aim of comparing existing scales, but none of them focused only on the validity of the CPSS in terms of sensitivity and specificity, even if it is one of the most commonly used prehospital tools, included in several stroke emergency medical systems protocols and national recommendations.
+In the last two decades, they published reviews with the aim of comparing existing scales, but none of them focused only on the validity of the CPSS in terms of sensitivity and specificity.
+This is valid even if it is one of the most commonly used prehospital tools.
+Neither if it is included in several stroke emergency medical systems protocols and national recommendations.
 The aim of this study is to systematically review the role of the CPSS, globally assessing its sensitivity and specificity in prehospital and hospital settings.

 Stroke Scale: methods